opendatastudio/docs/src/content/docs/intro/intro.md

 A dataflow contains:

-- algorithm configuration associated with a data analysis
+- The analysis algorithm and its execution environment
+- Input and output data, along with configurable options
-- run state saved on algorithm runs
+- Saved run states from algorithm executions

-How this is realised is through the following data structures:
+- User interface definitions

+These elements are defined by individual components inside each dataflow:

-- **resources**: store tabular and parameter data
+- **resources**: Store tabular data
-- **algorithms** and **containers**: describe algorithm code with the run context
+- **algorithms** and **containers**: Define the algorithm code and execution environment
-- **views**: visualise data
+- **views**: Visualise data (e.g.: graphs)
-- **interfaces**: construct user interfaces for the web application and embeddable widgets
+- **interfaces**: Describe user interfaces for the analysis, rendered through web components

 These elements form a complete description of a data analysis that can be executed through our web interface or